ghostdisk/bench/README.md

-# Benched Software Development Kit
+# Bench Software Development Kit

-The Benched Software Development Kit (The SDK) is a collection of libraries and applications aimed to ease the development of 3D multimedia applications for Windows XP computers.
+The Bench Software Development Kit (The SDK) is a collection of libraries and applications aimed to ease the development of 3D multimedia applications for Windows XP computers.

 *TODO: The SDK does not yet exist.*